MileHacker Logo

 Unique Photo Opportunities

 The city’s colonial architecture offers excellent subjects for photography.
-The wide landscapes around Huambo and towards Serra do Moco show dramatic natural beauty.
+The expansive landscapes around Huambo and towards Serra do Moco show dramatic natural beauty.

 Best Photo Times